 Historian from GE Digital also enabled the quality department to visualize trends and then create the appropriate analysis.
 To provide greater visibility, plant floor data was collected from PLCs and reliably stored in the Historian server—preventing data loss in case of disconnection.

 “The security aspects such as electrical signature, single sign on and audit trail were very important for us because we must follow the industry regulations – 21 CFR, for example,” says Stefan Seyerl, GE Healthcare Pasching Digitalization Specialist.
 “Since being involved in the project, I am contented not only with how the proposed solution fits our requirements, but with how GE Digital and ProKSE worked for us.”

 To provide this high level of visibility, plant floor data was collected from PLCs and stored in Historian.
-The built-in features of redundant collectors, used for this aim, prevent data loss in case of disconnection between PLC and the Plant Historian server.
+The built-in features of redundant collectors, used for this aim, prevent data loss in case of disconnection between the PLC and the plant Historian server.